Police searching for missing pregnant Maryland teacher

 According to police, there is concern for Wallen’s emotional and physical welfare.

-Wallen is described as a white female, 5’5” tall and weighs 200 pounds.
-She has blonde hair and blue eyes.
+Wallen is described as a white female who is at least three months pregnant.
+She is 5’5” tall, weighs 200 pounds and has blonde hair and blue eyes.
 Investigators believe that she may be driving a black 2011 Ford Escape with Maryland tags M522473.
 Anyone with information about Wallen is asked to call police at 301-279-8000.

 Wallen is a social studies teacher at Wilde Lake High School in Columbia.
 She did not show up for the first day of school on Tuesday.
 Howard County Public Schools spokesperson Brian Bassett said in a email to FOX 5: